 On paper, there’s not much that distinguishes Apex Legends from the countless other battle royale’s clogging up the oversaturated market.
 It has its own spin on PUBG’s steadily constricting death ring, Overwatch’s roster of likable characters, and Titanfall 2’s parkour-inspired fluidity.

-But somehow, it separates itself from the dozens of other genre clones in a way that’s hard to quantify.
+But somehow the game, which launched in early February, it separates itself from the dozens of other genre clones in a way that’s hard to quantify.
 It has polish.
 It has passion.
 But most importantly, Apex Legends has heart — even the robot.

 A Legend in the Making